persalys/persalys/python/doc/user_manual/graphical_interface/field_analysis/user_manual_field_analysis.rst

           :align: center

     - the **Bag chart** tab shows the explained variance (PC2 (=second principal component) versus PC1 (=first principal component)).

-        - The **Graphic settings** window (below the study tree) allows to:
-            - Export the figure
-            - Set up parameters:
+        - Use the :ref:`Graph settings <secondgraphsettings>` window to set up graphical parameters.
-               - Graph title (expected: string)
+        - Graph interactivity:
-               - Specific parameters for the axes (**X-axis** and **Y-axis** tab): title (expected: string), minimum/maximum bounds (expected: floating point)

-        - Interactions:
             - Right-click to select points
             - Left-click to translate the graph
-            - Mouse wheel up/down to zoom/zoom out
+            - Mouse wheel up/down to zoom in/zoom out

     .. image:: /user_manual/graphical_interface/field_analysis/MC_window_bagChart.png
         :align: center

-    - the **Functional bag chart** tab shows the quantiles (50% and 95%) .
+    - the **Functional bag chart** tab shows the 50% and 95% quantiles.

-        - The **Graphic settings** window (below the study tree) allows to:
-            - Export the figure
-            - Set up parameters:
+        - Use the :ref:`Graph settings <secondgraphsettings>` window to set up graphical parameters.
-               - Graph title (expected: string)
+        - Graph interactivity:
-               - Specific parameters for the axes (**X-axis** and **Y-axis** tab): title (expected: string), minimum/maximum bounds (expected: floating point), log scale (check button only available if axis values are positive)

-        - Interactions:
             - Right-click to select trajectories
             - Left-click to translate the graph
-            - Mouse wheel up/down to zoom/zoom out
+            - Mouse wheel up/down to zoom in/zoom out

     .. image:: /user_manual/graphical_interface/field_analysis/MC_window_FunctionalBagChart.png
         :align: center

-    - the **Mean trajectory** tab shows the mean and quantiles (5% and 95%) of the trajectories.
+    - the **Mean trajectory** tab shows the mean and 5% and 95% quantiles of the trajectories.

-        - The **Graphic settings** window (below the study tree) allows to:
-            - Export the figure
-            - Select the trajectories to display
+        - Use the :ref:`Graph settings <secondgraphsettings>` window to set up graphical parameters and select the trajectories to display
-            - Set up parameters:
-               - Graph title (expected: string)
+        - Graph interactivity:
-               - Specific parameters for the axes (**X-axis** and **Y-axis** tab): title (expected: string), minimum/maximum bounds (expected: floating point), log scale (check button only available if axis values are positive)
-            - Plot style: marker size and style (cross, circle, diamond, square, plus)

-        - Interactions:
             - Left-click to translate the graph
-            - Mouse wheel up/down to zoom/zoom out
+            - Mouse wheel up/down to zoom in/zoom out

     .. image:: /user_manual/graphical_interface/field_analysis/MC_window_meanTrajectories.png
         :align: center